Credit Information in Earnings Calls: Out-of-Sample Tests

 For example, consider a sub-portfolio with $\{w_1=0.5,w_2=0.5,w_3=-2\}$ where $u=0.5$, $U=1$, $l=L=-2$, and the PVLGDs are $\{10,10,5\}$ respectively.
 This sub-portfolio satisfies the constraints of the optimization problem in (\ref{port_obj}--\ref{constr_UL}).
 Consider the excess return of the portfolio if the PVLGDs in the next month become $\{8,8,4.5\}$ respectively.
 The two long positions in securities 1 and 2 (long positions are indicated via positive weights) will earn \$1 each because the CDS was sold at a PVLGD of 10 and now trades at a PVLGD of 8, for a total gain from the long side of the portfolio of \$2.
 The short side of the portfolio will experience a loss of \$0.5 for each of two contracts (CDS was bought for 5 and now trades at 4.5), leading to a total loss from the short side of \$1.
 Therefore the portfolio will gain \$1 on a capital base of \$100.
-Ignoring the amount earned by the capital supporting the positions, the portfolio will thus experience a 1\% excess return.
+This portfolio will thus experience a 1\% excess return.